 Hi guys!
 It feels great to start writing again.
-I forced myself a break since I don’t plan on crashing anytime soon.
-So while I missed writing on the blog, I did love the time off that I spent working on my fashion and beauty projects.
 Do check out the newer website of Hermes (see HERE) designed to make your minutes online creative, informative, and fun.
-Also, if you haven’t seen this updated page (see HERE), do spend some time on it when you return.
+Banana’s Republic’s new website’s design (see HERE) is perfect for those who have little time on hand and want a more focused experienced online.
 Other newsworthy developments that are fastedly coming to an end are my animated movie projects, which I worked in collaboration with PETA and Adobe.
 Dumbo (Live Action) releases on March 29th, 2019; Aladdin releases on May 24th, 2019; The Secret Life of Pets 2 releases on June 7th, 2019; and The Lion King (Live Action) releases on July 19th, 2019.
 Make sure you dedicate a few hours for a movie theater this spring and summer.

 *This section is for your adults only.
 You can discuss this with your children the way you seem to fit.